Sensitivity analysis for principal ignorability violation in estimating complier and noncomplier average causal effects: Three types of PI-based estimators from the lens of sensitivity analysis

-where $\hat w(O):=\frac{Z}{\hat e(X,Z)}[\I(C=c)-\hat\pi_c(X)]+\hat\pi_c(X)$; and $\tilde\mu_{1c}(X)$ and $\tilde\mu_0(X)$ are specific estimators of $\mu_{1c}(X)$ and $\mu_0(X)$: $\tilde\mu_{1c}(X)$ is fit to (non)compliers in the treatment arm weighted by $1/\hat e(X,1)$, $\tilde\mu_0(X)$ is fit to control units weighted by $\hat\pi_c(X)/\hat e(X,0)$, and both are \textit{mean-recovering} models. \footnote{This means the model satisfies the condition that on the sample to which it is fit, the average of model predictions equals the average of the observed outcome.} \footnote{The tilde notation here refers to this specific method of estimating $\mu$ functions for this estimator.
-The weighting targets the model to the relevant covariate space where it is used for prediction, and the mean-recovering feature ensures that model-based predictions are on average unbiased (if the weights are correct).
-This targeted estimation technique can also be used (but is not required) for estimating $\mu_{1c}(X)$ and $\mu_0(X)$ for other estimators.
-It can also be used for estimating $\pi_c(X)$.} These two models zero out the sample means of $ (*)$ and $ (**)$, and the weighted averaging in (\ref{MS}) zeros out the sample mean of $ (***)$.
-One can also H\'ajek-ize the $\frac{Z}{\hat e(X,Z)}$ in $\hat w(O)$ to obtain another estimator.
+\begin{remark} The tilde notation here refers to this specific method of estimating $\mu$ functions for this estimator.
+The weighting targets the model to the relevant covariate space where it is used for prediction, and the mean-recovering feature ensures that predictions are on average unbiased (if the weights are correct).
+This targeted estimation technique can also be used (but is not required) for estimating $\mu_{1c}(X)$ and $\mu_0(X)$ for other estimators, and for estimating $\pi_c(X)$. \end{remark}

 $\hat\Delta_{c,\textsc{ms}}^\text{PI}$ shares the same multiply robust property of $\hat\Delta_{c,\textsc{if}}^\text{PI}$ and $\hat\Delta_{c,\textsc{ifh}}^\text{PI}$ (see Proposition~\ref{thm:pi-multiplyrobust}).